ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 * Each element of the 'app_groups' array from the status properties is included as a separate element with name 'app_group'.

-* If the Administrator performs the registration of the group-membership resource, the names of the application groups using the OSCORE group MUST take the values possibly specified by the elements of the different 'app_group' link elements in the POST request.
+* If the Administrator performs the registration of the group-membership resource on behalf of the Group Manager, then the names of the application groups using the OSCORE group MUST take the values possibly specified by the different 'app_group' link elements in the POST request.

 An example of message exchange is shown below.